redhat-developer/devconsole-operator/openshift-ci/README.md

 All the steps mentioned here is taking place inside a work namespace.
-When you click on the job details from your pull request, you can see the name of the work namepace at top.
+When you click on the job details from your pull request, you can see the name of the work namespace at top.
 The name is going start with `ci-op-`.
 The images created here will be available under this namespace.
 The namespace can be accessed through `OPENSHIFT_BUILD_NAMESPACE` environment variable.